-The Immersive 16mm Lab will give participants the opportunity to learn about traditional 16mm filming techniques, reversible to nuclei and black and white, while collaborative creation in an immersive process, during six days, taking advantage of the stay in the rural context of Casa do Xisto, located in the village of Macieira de Rates, in Barcelos.
+The Immersive 16mm Lab offers participants the opportunity to explore traditional 16mm filmmaking techniques, including both colour and black-and-white reversal processes, while creating collaboratively in an immersive environment, making the most of a residency in the rural setting of Casa do Xisto, located in the village of Macieira de Rates, Barcelos.

 Participants will learn the process of developing film by hand, working with a vertical editing system to complete a print ready for projection.